pages-themes/cayman/lectures-materials.md

 ## 2. Introduction to the Terminal and Bash
 **Instructor:** Sebastian Urchs

+**Self-assessment questions**

+This module is a requirement for many of the other modules so you should take it.
+If you are looking for answers to some of the following questions, then this course will be useful to you:

+- What is a command line shell
+- How would you copy thousands of files with file names starting with `"my_good_file..."` to a different directory on your computer?
+- Among thousands of files and directories you know there is one where you wrote down `"location of my thesis backup"`.
+  How do you find this file?
+- What is an environment variable and how can you change it?

 **Objectives**

 To follow most of the other modules you will have to have some basic understanding of the command line.